WilliamTales/RTMdocs/Guidelines/Local/04 - surveys.md

 #### Question's title

-Here you may feel more confortable to provide a larger question description and highlight different perspectives to encourage positive discussion.
+Here you may feel more comfortable to provide a larger question description and highlight different perspectives to encourage positive discussion.
-The default value will be respective question step from the RapidPro flow.
+The default value will be the respective question step from the RapidPro flow.

 ![surveysConnectionQuestionsTitle](../../_images/surveysConnectionQuestionsTitle.png)